 The Scotia Momentum Visa Infinite has been one of the best cash back credit card available to Canadians for the past couple of years after the MBNA Smart Cash was slightly devalued, but there were two big things stopping many Canadians, including myself, from applying for one.

 - No sign up bonus for applying, so why switch?

-Why It's The Best Cash Back Card In Canada
+Why It's One Of The Best Cash Back Cards In Canada

 It's all in the numbers.
 This card from Scotia offers 4% cash back on gas and groceries and gives you 2% cash back on drug store purchases and recurring bills.
 Then you earn 1% cash back on all other purchases with no spending caps or limits on that 1% at all.
 There are no tiers or other nonsense to deal with either.

 This card is the only card that I know of to offer any sort of bonus for recurring bill payments like phone bills, utility bills, insurance, gym membership, subscriptions, etc. Essentially anything that is charged to your card on a monthly basis.
 This is a huge perk that no other card can compete with.

 The only minor downside to the card that I can think of is there is a very reasonable spending cap of $25,000 on both the 4% and 2% bonus categories for a combined total of $50,000 in spending across those two categories.
 I don't know many people who spend $25,000 on gas and groceries and another $25,000 on drug store and recurring bill payments.
 If you do, you're definitely not an average Canadian!

 Scotia Momentum Visa Infinite vs. MBNA Smart Cash MasterCard